d3vin-v/devasc-study-team/README.md

         print("Routing API Status: " + str(paths_status) + "\nRouting API URL:\n" + paths_url)

 i spent hours thrying to figure this out

+ive put the version ive been using in the dev branch